devglow icon

 What is devglow?

-devglow is a macOS menu bar app that replaces terminal tabs, pm2, and port killer utilities for local development.
-It lets you register any shell command — whether it's Next.js, Vite, Hugo, Rails, Flask, Cargo, Go, or Docker — and manage everything from a single interface.
-Start and stop processes with one click or keystroke, search through real-time logs with ⌘F, and detect port conflicts automatically.
-When a port is already in use, devglow shows you exactly which process is blocking it and lets you kill it in one click.
-It also ships with an MCP server, so AI coding tools like Claude Code and Cursor can start, stop, and monitor your processes directly. devglow costs $9.99 once with lifetime updates and no subscription, and includes a 7-day free trial with no credit card required.
+devglow is a macOS app for running local development servers without staying in the terminal.
+You register any shell command — Next.js, Vite, Hugo, Rails, Flask, Cargo, Go, Docker, or anything else — and start, stop, or restart it with a click or a keystroke.
+Real-time logs are searchable with ⌘F, and port conflicts are detected automatically.
+When a port is already in use, devglow shows exactly which process is blocking it and lets you kill it in one click.
+It also ships with an MCP server, so AI coding tools like Cursor and Claude Code can register, start, stop, and monitor your processes directly. devglow works alongside terminal multiplexers like tmux.
+Different layer, no overlap.
+Background services live in devglow; your active terminal work stays where it is.

 Features